Darian Grubb: 2016–2020: Hendrick Motorsports (second stint)

 In 2016, Grubb returned to Hendrick Motorsports to become the vehicle production director, which oversees chassis manufacturing.
 In 2017, he was named crew chief for the No. 5 car of Kasey Kahne for the last 9 races of the season starting at New Hampshire.

 On November 1, 2017, it was announced that Grubb would be the crew chief for William Byron for the 2018 Monster Energy NASCAR Cup Series season.
 On October 10, 2018, Hendrick Motorsports announced that Grubb would return to a technical director position while Knaus takes over crew chief duties for the No. 24 in 2019.

-2021–present: CGR and Trackhouse
+2021–present: Chip Ganassi Racing, Trackhouse Racing, and Kaulig Racing

 In 2021, Grubb left Hendrick again and went to Chip Ganassi Racing as their Director of Performance.
 The position was a subordinate to CGR's team manager, Tony Lunders.
-When CGR sold their NASCAR team to Trackhouse Racing Team after the end of that year, Grubb continued in the same role for Trackhouse.
+When CGR sold their NASCAR team to Trackhouse Racing after the end of that year, Grubb continued in the same role for Trackhouse.
 On May 26, 2022, Trackhouse announced that Grubb would crew chief the team's new part-time third car, the No. 91, driven by Kimi Räikkönen in the race at Watkins Glen.
+He would return at Circuit of the Americas with Räikkönen in 2023.
+He would also lead Shane van Gisbergen to his first career Cup Series win in his debut at the Chicago Street Course.

+On October 16, 2024, Grubb was the interim crew chief of the No. 16 car for Kaulig Racing (a team with an alliance with Trackhouse) No. 16 in the fall Cup Series race at Las Vegas after the team parted ways with Travis Mack.
+Grubb was also the interim crew chief of Trackhouse's No. 1 car driven by Ross Chastain in the 2024 season-finale at Phoenix after Phil Surgen was suspended due to the team being a part of the Chevrolet race manipulation at Martinsville the previous weekend.

+On January 6, 2025, it was announced that Grubb would crew chief the Trackhouse No. 91 at the Daytona 500 with Hélio Castroneves.
+On February 24, it was announced that Grubb would crew chief Trackhouse's No. 87 at the EchoPark Automotive Grand Prix with Connor Zilisch.